-Blockchain/IoT integration accelerates, hits a 'sweet spot' for the two technologies
+Blockchain and IoT integration accelerates, hits a 'sweet spot'

-Three-quarters of companies implementing IoT have already adopted blockchain or plan to use it by the end of 2020, an indicator of the growing connection between the two, according to a survey of 500 U.S. companies by Gartner.
+Three-quarters of companies implementing Internet of Things (IoT) have already adopted blockchain or plan to use it by the end of 2020, an indicator of the growing connection between the two, according to a survey of 500 U.S. companies by Gartner.

 While the marriage between the two technologies has been expected to be crucial for industry digital transformation, the adoption rate is happening at a “much faster pace than expected,” Gartner said.

-“Among the blockchain adopters, 86% are implementing the two technologies together in various projects,” Avivah Litan, a Gartner vice president and report author, wrote in a blog.
+“Among the blockchain adopters, 86 per cent are implementing the two technologies together in various projects,” Avivah Litan, a Gartner vice president and report author, wrote in a blog.
 She called IoT integration "a sweet spot" for blockchain, the much-hyped distributed ledger technology.

-Among survey respondents, 63% indicated that the top benefit of their combined IoT/blockchain projects is increased security and trust in shared multi-party transactions and data.
-Fifty-six percent saw the top benefit as an increase in business efficiency and lower costs.
-Only 43% expected higher revenues and increased business opportunities, and just 37% cited improved constituent or participant experience.
+Among survey respondents, 63 per cent indicated that the top benefit of their combined IoT/blockchain projects is increased security and trust in shared multi-party transactions and data.

+Fifty-six per cent saw the top benefit as an increase in business efficiency and lower costs.
+Only 43 per cent expected higher revenues and increased business opportunities, and just 37 per cent cited improved constituent or participant experience.

 Gartner surveyed C-Suite executives, as well as directors and senior level managers.
-Ninety-two percent of respondents worked within an IT organization and 62% were CIOs or CTOs.
+Ninety-two percent of respondents worked within an IT organization and 62 per cent were CIOs or CTOs.

 Blockchain acts as an automated communication layer between IoT sensors as well as a repository for the data they produce and upload.
 For example, IoT devices in shipping containers can track not only location but monitor temperature, vibration and whether a package has been tampered with.